Pringle Family Collection, Cory Library, Grahamstown

 - the business papers and business letters of his second wife Harriet Townsend nee Hockly

 - the remaining papers of, Elizabeth Hockly nee Moore, the mother of Harriet Townsend

-The bulk of papers in the collection fall in the period of the 1820s to the 1860s, although there is a small tail before 1820 and a large one after 1860.
+1.2 The bulk of papers in the collection fall in the period of the 1820s to the 1860s, although there is a small tail before 1820 and a larger one after 1860.
 The collection includes: